HomeResourcesAI Visibility vs. SEO

 Third-Party Mentions & Reviews

-Yelp, Google, industry directories, local press — AI cross-references multiple sources to verify a business is real and trusted.
+Google, industry directories, local press, and relevant third-party sources help AI verify that a business is real and active.

 5